Kos & Nisyros sailing holidays

 Ag Zacharias (Despoti Nero)

 The pebbled beach of Despoti Nero is located in the deepest corner, and has nothing to do with the despotic Roman Emperor Nero - Ο Νέρων: the Modern Greek word for “water” is Νερό.
-Open to NW – NE; off the beaten track.
-Lat Long
+Open to NW – NE; off the beaten track Lat Long.

 Follow the stream uphill to discover the ruins of Ancient Gera.
 This is a lesser known ghost village of Tilos, which served as an agricultural outpost of Megalo / Micro Chorio, fed by the nearby spring – indeed called “Despoti Nero” – and rich volcanic soil.

-While rounding Cape Episkopi (East tip of Tilos) you can encounter strong currents exceeding 3 knots running either N or S, which will affect the sea state.
+While rounding Cape Episkopi (east tip of Tilos) you can encounter strong currents exceeding 3 knots running either N or S, which will affect the sea state.

 Agios Zacharias (peninsula) beach on the right and Despoti(ko) Nero beach at the head of the bay.
 Out of sight of the left is Cape Koetsoempa.